-When bacterial cultures are grown in a laboratory, they are growing in a captive environment, somewhat like a tiny microbial zoo.
+When bacterial cultures are grown in a laboratory, they are growing in a captive environment, like a tiny microbial zoo.
 These captive-bred bacteria are totally dependent on people to provide the proper environment for their survival and growth.
-A nutrient-rich media is required in order to grow bacteria in the lab.
+A nutrient-rich media is required to grow bacteria in the lab.

 Article Summary: MacConkey's Agar is a specialized bacterial growth medium that is selective for Gram-negative bacteria and can differentiate those Gram- bacteria that are able to ferment lactose.

 You have free access to a large collection of materials used in two college-level introductory microbiology courses (8-week & 16-week).
 The Virtual Microbiology Classroom provides a wide range of free educational resources including PowerPoint Lectures, Study Guides, Review Questions and Practice Test Questions.

 SPO is a FREE science education website.
 Donations are key in helping us provide this resource with fewer ads.

 (This donation link uses PayPal on a secure connection.)

 SPO VIRTUAL CLASSROOMS

 1. Sterile plate of MacConkey's agar; 2.
 Kitchen sink sample plated in TSY (front) and MAC (back, note very pink Gram-negative lactose fermenters); 3.
 E. coli, happy to be plated on MAC; 4.
 Salmonella (G -, lac -) plated on MAC; 5.
 E. coli (G -, lac +) plated on MAC.
 Click here for more photos.

 Differential and selective media are special types of agar that can can exclude certain types of bacteria and even test for certain bacterial metabolic capabilities.
 MacConkey’s (MAC), Blood agar (BAP) and Mannitol Salt (MSA) are three examples of these specialized types of media.